Personal, Social, Health and Economic Education (PSHE)

 From September 2020, primary schools in England also need to teach Relationships and Health Education as compulsory subjects and the Department for Education strongly recommends this should also include age-appropriate Sex Education.

 Schools also have statutory responsibilities to safeguard their pupils (Keeping Children Safe in Education, DfE, 2019) and to uphold the Equality Act (2010).

-Jigsaw is a comprehensive and completely original PSHE Education programme (lesson plans and teaching resources) for the whole primary school from ages 3-11 (12 in Scotland).
-Written by teachers and grounded in sound psychology, it also includes all the statutory requirements for Relationships and Health Education, and Sex Education is also included in the Changing Me Puzzle (unit).
+SCARF is a comprehensive and completely original PSHE Education programme (lesson plans and teaching resources) for the whole primary school from ages 3-11.
+It also includes all the statutory requirements for Relationships and Health Education, and Sex Education.

-Jigsaw brings together PSHE Education, compulsory Relationships and Health Education, emotional literacy, mindfulness, social skills and spiritual development.
-It is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time at their own level.
-There are six Puzzles (half-term units of work) and each year group is taught one lesson per week.
+SCARF brings together PSHE Education, compulsory Relationships and Health Education, emotional literacy, mindfulness, social skills and spiritual development.
+It is designed as a whole school approach, with all year groups working on the same theme at the same time at their own level.
+There are six half-term units of work and each class is taught one lesson per week.
 All lessons are delivered in an age- and stage-appropriate way so that they meet children’s needs.